Colutea

-Colutea is a genus of about 25 species of deciduous flowering shrubs in the legume family Fabaceae, growing from 2–5 m tall, native to southern Europe, north Africa and southwest Asia.
+Colutea is a genus of about 28 species of deciduous flowering shrubs in the legume family, Fabaceae, growing from 2–5 m tall and native to the Old World.
+They are sometimes called bladder sennas, although they are not particularly closely related to the true sennas.

+Description

 The leaves are pinnate and light green to glaucous grey-green.
 The flowers are yellow to orange, pea-shaped and produced in racemes throughout the summer.
 These are followed by the attractive inflated seed pods which change from pale green to red or copper in colour.

-Colutea arborescens, known as Bladder Senna—John Gerard cautioned, however, that they are not true senna, "though we have followed others in giving it to name Bastard Sena, which name is very unproper to it"—is indigenous to the Mediterranean; it has yellow flowers.
-It has a height and spread of up to 5 m.
-Other species include Colutea orientalis, with grey leaves and coppery flowers.
+Species

+As of April 2023, Plants of the World Online accepted the following species: